freeCodeCamp/guide/src/pages/bootstrap/index.md

 ##### Download/Install Locally

-You can download all of Bootstraps source files including Sass, JavaScript, and the build system with Bower, Composer, Meteor, or npm.
+You can download all of the Bootstrap source files, including CSS, Sass, JavaScript, and the build system with Bower, Composer, Meteor, or npm.
 This allows greater control and the option to include or exclude modules as needed.

 `npm install bootstrap@4.0.0-beta`